MP for Inverclyde and Renfrewshire West

 Parliamentary Under Secretary of State (Department for Energy Security and Net Zero)

-Martin McCluskey is a Labour (Co-op) MP for Inverclyde and Renfrewshire West, elected in 2024.
-He currently serves as Parliamentary Under Secretary of State for Energy Security and Net Zero, and previously held the role of Assistant Whip from July 2024 to September 2025.
-In early 2025 he sat on the Border Security, Asylum and Immigration Bill committee.
+Martin McCluskey is a Labour (Co-op) MP for Inverclyde and Renfrewshire West, first elected on 4 July 2024.
+He has served as Assistant Whip (2024–2025) and, since 7 September 2025, as Parliamentary Under Secretary of State for the Department for Energy Security and Net Zero.

 Generated 21 February 2026